USER MANUAL

 Summary:

 1. Your data is encrypted with AES-256-GCM before touching the disk 2.
 Your PIN is never stored - only a salted hash 3.
 Your videos stay on your device - nothing is uploaded anywhere 4.
-No tracking or analytics - we don't monitor how you use the app 5.
-Privacy Screen lets you hide everything instantly with one keystroke 6.
+We may receive anonymous summary usage information for license verification and feature improvement — never your video files or what you watched 5.
+Privacy Screen hides everything instantly with Shift+Escape or middle-click on the grid 6.
 Duress PIN shows an empty library if you're forced to open the app 7.
 Auto-lock protects you if you step away 8.
-Logs contain no video info - your viewing history is private
+Logs on your device contain no video info - your viewing history is private

 VidVana is built for people who value their privacy.
 We believe your personal video collection is nobody's business but your own.